Housing

-Overview

 Housing includes a wide range of sub-genres from apartments and houses to temporary shelters and emergency accommodations.
-Access to safe, affordable, and stable housing is essential for a person to achieve optimal health, safety, and overall well-being.
+Access to safe, stable, and affordable housing is essential for a person to achieve optimal health, safety, and overall well-being.
 Housing affects economic, social, and cultural opportunities as it is directly linked to education, employment, healthcare, and social networks.
 In many countries, housing policies and programs have been developed to address housing issues related to affordability, quality, and availability.
 These programs and policies are referred to as housing authorities, also known as a housing ministry or housing department.

 Generally, there are two types of housing, market housing and non-market housing.
 Market housing refers to housing that is bought and sold on the open market, with prices and rent determined by supply and demand.
 Market housing is owned by private individuals or corporations and consists of apartments, condominiums, private housing, etc. Non-market housing refers to housing that is provided and managed by the government or non-profit organizations.
 The goal of non-market housing is to provide affordable housing for individuals or families considered low-income.
 Non-market housing is subsidized, meaning that rent is lower than the market rate, and tenants may be eligible for rent assistance programs.
 Non-market housing consists of public, social, and cooperative housing among others.

+Housing can vary widely in occupant ownership status and public investment.